Ly0n/awesome-robotic-tooling/README.md

 * [neuropod](https://github.com/uber/neuropod) - Neuropod is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.
 * [leela-zero](https://github.com/leela-zero/leela-zero) - This is a fairly faithful reimplementation of the system described in the Alpha Go Zero paper "Mastering the Game of Go without Human Knowledge".
 * [Trax](https://github.com/google/trax) - A library for deep learning that focuses on sequence models and reinforcement learning.
-* [mlflow](https://github.com/mlflow/mlflow) - is a platform to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
+* [mlflow](https://github.com/mlflow/mlflow) - A platform to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
 * [Netron](https://github.com/lutzroeder/Netron) - Visualizer for neural network, deep learning and machine learning models.
 * [MNN](https://github.com/alibaba/MNN) - A blazing fast, lightweight deep learning framework, battle-tested by business-critical use cases in Alibaba.
 * [Tensorforce](https://github.com/tensorforce/tensorforce) - An open-source deep reinforcement learning framework, with an emphasis on modularized flexible library design and straightforward usability for applications in research and practice.